If you need to subtract a single value from a range of cells at the same time, there are multiple ways can do this in Excel.

 In the above method, we created a macro that goes through each selected cell and subtracts the value from the value in cell A2.

 If you want to subtract these cells from some other cell, simply replace “A2” in line 3 to the reference to your required cell.

 This method has merit when you have to subtract multiple such columns (or range of cells) the value in a specific cell.
 Instead of doing the formula or using paste special multiple times, you can do it faster with VBA.

 In this Excel tutorial, we looked at three different ways in which you can subtract multiple cell values from one cell in Excel.
-Among these, we saw how you can use a formula, the Paste Special feature, and a VBScript.
+Among these, we saw how you could use a formula, the Paste Special feature, and a VBScript.

 You can use whichever of the above techniques you feel comfortable with.
-If you know any other more effective techniques, do let us know in the comments.
+If you know of any other more effective techniques, do let us know in the comments.

 Other Excel tutorials you may find useful: